FlyingMatrix/multi-agent-code-optimizer/README.md

     return n * factorial(n - 1)
 ```

-Here is the final summary of optimization recommendations from the code optimizer:
+- Final summary of optimization recommendations from the code optimizer:

 ```
 ======== Final Summary ========